 Financial independence begins once Money Bliss Step #5 is complete and continues to grow until you reach financial freedom in Step #10.

-While financial freedom and financial independence are very similar; they vary on the extent of free spending will of money.
+While financial freedom and financial independence are very similar; they vary in the extent of free spending of money.

 Money Bliss Steps to Financial Freedom

-Remember, this steps are in order to build a strong foundation of money.
+Remember, these steps are in order to build a strong foundation of money.

 A strong foundation will lead to financial freedom fast.

-For most people, the steps to financial freedom breakdown in three phases:
+For most people, the steps to financial freedom breakdown into three phases: